The scenario data that you plan to import needs to follow certain naming and formatting conventions.

-- Choose File > Import > Import Scenario from Database... from the main menu.
+- Choose Import Scenario on the Welcome Screen menu.

 The Import dialog box will open:

-- Specify the desired name of the importing scenario in the New scenario name field if you want to change its default name.
+- Specify the desired name of the importing scenario in the New scenario name field.

-Click Advanced options if you need to modify the import parameters:
+Enable the Advanced options toggle button if you need to modify the import parameters:

-Tables to import — click the drop-down list to select the tables to import (partial import of the importing scenario).
+Sheets to import — click the drop-down list to select the tables to import.

 All other tables will not be imported.